wchiquito/jj-for-everyone.github.io/src/gitignore.md

 The `untrack` command only works if the file to untrack is already present in `.gitignore`.
 Otherwise, Jujutsu would immediately start tracking the file again just after untracking it.
+Note that you can also ignore and untrack entire directories at once.

 Let's check the commit content one more time: